Consider 9 healthy dog breeds with the longest lifespans

 They are brilliant and enjoy tasks, making this breed highly trainable.

-You can teach your Jack Russell Terrier tricks, manners, behaviors, and anything you want them to learn with patience and consistency.
+You can teach your Jack Russell Terrier tricks, manners, and behaviors with patience and consistency, as well as anything you want them to learn.

 They form strong family bonds and will do anything to please their humans.
 They are also known for being great with older kids.